Diving Into Jenna Szerlag's Life by Erin Spiller

 Publications and Credits

-Forbes Magazine, Bank of Hawaii, Travel & Leisure, National Geographic Creative, Coastal Living Magazine, Hawaii Active, MSN, Trip Savvy, Makena Magazine, Maui No Ka Oi Magazine, Lonely Planet, Outreach Ecology, ABC Stores Calendars, Microsoft Bing, Hui No'eau Visual Arts Center, Salted Line, Better Homes & Gardens, ICBF Hawaii, Sunset Magazine, Buzz, East Maui Watershed Partnership, Getty Images, Ikelite, Maui Arts & Cultural Center Schaefer Gallery, Wailea Magazine, Hawaii Longs Calendars, Sea Slugs of Hawaii, Edward Jones Kahului, Malama Wao Akua, US News, Huffington Post, Fine Art America, Wailea Health & Wellness Center, WHERE Magazine
+Forbes Magazine, Bank of Hawaii, Travel & Leisure, National Geographic Creative, Coastal Living Magazine, Hawaii Active, MSN, Trip Savvy, Makena Magazine, Maui No Ka Oi Magazine, Lonely Planet, Outreach Ecology, ABC Stores Calendars, Microsoft Bing, Hui No'eau Visual Arts Center, Salted Line, Better Homes & Gardens, ICBF Hawaii, Sunset Magazine, Maui Dreams Dive Co., Buzz, East Maui Watershed Partnership, Getty Images, Ikelite, Maui Arts & Cultural Center Schaefer Gallery, Wailea Magazine, Hawaii Longs Calendars, Sea Slugs of Hawaii, Microsoft Travel, Edward Jones Kahului, Malama Wao Akua, US News, Huffington Post, Fine Art America, Wailea Health & Wellness Center, Salon Citrus, The Madden Corp., The Islander Group, WHERE Magazine